 Granted, my site went through many versions since I first launched it (see images below), but until 2017, it was still an old non-responsive HTML-based site that looked terrible on mobile, with a separate WordPress-powered blog on my domain (that blog was once hacked and blacklisted by Norton Securities.
 Yes, really, it happened to me.)

-Above is a screenshot how the site looked in 2017 before I undertook this major redesign and moved my website entirely to WordPress.
+Above is a screenshot of how the site looked in 2017 before I undertook this major redesign and moved my website entirely to WordPress.
 My main goal was to ensure that my site reflected that my web design side hustle had morphed into a real business: Content + Design LLC.

 I created a new color scheme, rewrote the entire content and added a blog dedicated to content + design and media-related topics.
 I needed a clean layout—without infinite scrolling, interactive images and videos, and text in huge fonts that fades in and out and fills the screen when you scroll down—all design elements that don’t work for me personally (but might work for you).